-SF2(1) Firms must take reasonable steps to prevent accounts being opened for criminal purposes (a) Firms must open accounts in line with legal and regulatory requirements on Customer Due Diligence (CDD) using identification processes and documentation that are recommended by industry guidance (b) Firms should use available shared intelligence sources and industry fraud databases to screen Customer accounts and apply industry typologies to identify accounts at higher risk of being used by criminals SF2(2) From [DATE TBC], Firms should implement Confirmation of Payee in a way so that the Customer can understand, and respond to it
+SF2(1) Firms must take reasonable steps to prevent accounts being opened for criminal purposes. (a) Firms must open accounts in line with legal and regulatory requirements on Customer Due Diligence (CDD) using identification processes and documentation that are recommended by industry guidance. (b) Firms should use available shared intelligence sources and industry fraud databases to screen Customer accounts and apply industry typologies to identify new and existing accounts at higher risk of being used by criminals. (c) Firms should have in place appropriate processes to review accounts that are identified as being at higher risk of being used to facilitate APP scams.
+Firms should have in place policies which set out what actions should be taken to reduce the risk of these accounts being used to facilitate APP scams and should ensure that appropriate actions are taken in a timely manner.